 We don’t need to go and hunt to gather food.

 We could easily order food via online apps and get it delivered within minutes.

 And not to mention about those burgers and pizzas that give you so many calories.

-That’s also a reason why many people are finding it difficult to shed off that fat.
+That’s also why many people find it difficult to shed off that fat.